The President's Title VI Nondiscrimination Statement:

 What if the recipient retaliates against me for asserting my rights or filing a complaint?

-You should be aware that a recipient, including The University of Texas at Austin, is prohibited from retaliating against you or any person because he or she opposed an unlawful policy or practice, or made charges, testified, or participated in any complaint action under Title VI.
+You should be aware that a recipient, including The University of Texas at Austin, is prohibited from retaliating against you or any individuals because they opposed an unlawful policy or practice, or made charges, testified, or participated in any complaint action under Title VI.
 If you believe that you have been retaliated against, you should immediately contact the Title VI Coordinator to investigate your complaint.

-The University does not discriminate on the basis of race, sex or disability in the education programs and activities pursuant to tile requirements of Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA) of 1990 As Amended.
+The University does not discriminate on the basis of race, sex, or disability in the education programs and activities pursuant to the requirements of Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA) of 1990 As Amended.

-Inquiries and charges of violation concerning Title VI, Title IX, Section 504, the ADA, the Age Discrimination in Employment Act (ADEA) or any of the other above referenced policies should be directed to the Office of Institutional Equity.
+Inquiries and charges of violation concerning Title VI, Title IX, Section 504, the ADA, the Age Discrimination in Employment Act (ADEA) or any of the other above referenced policies should be directed to the Office for Inclusion and Equity.

 This information is contained in the Title VI brochure.
-A copy of the Title VI brochure is available in the Office of Institutional Equity at 101 E. 27th street, Suite 4.302, STOP A9400, Austin, Texas 78712-1541
+A copy of the Title VI brochure is available in the Office for Inclusion and Equity at 101 E. 27th street, Suite 4.302, STOP A9400, Austin, Texas 78712-1541.